ansemjo/homepage/content/docs/tips/tor.md

 Since most distributions should ship a default config with those commented out you only need to download / install `tor` and start it.
-A possible obstacle is the configured `DataDirectory` if you want to run it as a user.
+A possible obstacle is the configured `DataDirectory` if you want to run it as an unprivileged user.
 In this case use this simple configuration:

 ```
 SocksPort 9050